kadilier/specjvm-gc-benchmark/README.md

   - eg. running genSSParser.py all benchmark results of Maxine's GenSS(located in *src/main/resource/Benchmarks*) are parsed and the output results are stored: *src/main/resources/PlotInput* as .csv files.

-  This file contains all details for the experiment that were executed.

 ### Creating plots

   Finally, a Python script(*src/main/python/Parsers/plot.py*) receives as input the .csv files that are were previously generated and creates the final plots of the benchmark results.